anshul89237/simple-interest-calculator/README.md

-# simple-interest-calculator
+# Simple Interest Calculator

-Simple Interest Calculator project for GitHub practice for Coursera course.
-Includes Apache 2.0 license, README, contributing guidelines, code of conduct, and a shell script to calculate simple interest.
+This project provides a simple shell script to calculate **Simple Interest** based on user input values.

+## 📖 Description
+The script `simple-interest.sh` calculates simple interest using the formula: